Preparing for Stoma Surgery – the emotional side

 - Removal of colon and formation of Jpouch

-Due to the severity of my colon and the fact that my rectum etc were all inflamed and ulcerated I opted for Option 2- extreme I know but I didn’t fancy the idea of going back for seconds.The day of the op came, and I went down for surgery at 12:15 and got back to the ward at 9:15 pm and was drugged up to the eyeballs!
+Due to the severity of my colon and the fact that my rectum etc were all inflamed and ulcerated I opted for option two – extreme I know, but I didn’t fancy the idea of going back for seconds.The day of the op came, and I went down for surgery at 12:15pm and got back to the ward at 9:15 pm and was drugged up to the eyeballs!

 Since then I haven’t looked back.
-9 weeks post-surgery I have come to Centre Parks with my lovely little family and I even managed to ride a bike!
-Now it’s time to get my fitness levels back up and start enjoying life again.
-I can now eat and drink what-ever I want with no issues.
+Nine weeks post-surgery, I have been to Centre Parks with my lovely little family and I even managed to ride a bike!
+Now, it’s time to get my fitness levels back up and start enjoying life again.
+I can now eat and drink whatever I want with no issues.
 It’s fantastic!

-I know my experience is probably better than most people and I feel extremely lucky to have had such a great experience.
+I know my experience is probably better than most people’s and I feel extremely lucky to have had such a great experience.

 I’ve never really had much emotion about surgery.
 It’s always just been one of those things that had to be done.
 The actual surgery itself does not stir any emotion in me at all, which I don’t particularly like because I struggle to relate to those I try to support.

 It’s a big thing to happen in a person’s life, and it seems to be normal to be anxious, worried and even scared about it.
 I just don’t feel it.
 My thoughts are always focused on what I need to organise, save and buy, so that there’s nothing left for others to sort.
-In the past, 3 surgeries have been planned, 3 have been emergencies.
+In the past, three surgeries have been planned, three have been emergencies.

 The next one, my protectomy is planned (elective), and whilst I feel nothing about the surgery itself, I have had other emotions to deal with because of the process.
-A bag for life is not something anyone would willingly choose over a “normal life”.
+A bag for life is not something anyone would willingly choose over a ‘normal life’.
 It’s what we have to choose over a rubbish life we lead due to illness.
-I had a few days thinking of “I’m not ready yet” and feeling upset.
-Just a few days later, I remembered the last ileostomy and being pain free and I feel relieved that it was happening, and the panic had gone.
+I had a few days thinking ‘I’m not ready yet’ and feeling upset.
+Just a few days later, I remembered the last ileostomy and being pain-free and I feel relieved that it was happening, and the panic had gone.

 I NEEDED a date but had to go through the referral process to see my surgeon as I had previously been discharged.
 I have to plan for my sanity, because no plan means no control over the entire process.
 Not being able to plan is what makes me stressed, angry and not in control over what happens.
 The waiting for the pre-op assessment and surgery date drove me insane!

-Once I had my date I could finally breath again.
-I feel a little weird about the whole “Bum hole theft thing”, purely because I already know how it physically feels following open surgery and the creation of a new stoma.
+Once I had my date I could finally breathe again.
+I feel a little weird about the whole ‘bum hole theft thing’, purely because I already know how it physically feels following open surgery and the creation of a new stoma.
 I can’t imagine how the rear end is going to feel.

 This is all based on individuals who have either had the surgery or facing the upcoming procedure.
 This is a post to help those with regards to any personal worries they may have and to help support them in their upcoming surgeries.
-For those who have written and taken the time to provide their experiences I would like to say a massive thank you.
-For any of you reading this.
+For those who have written and taken the time to provide their experiences, I would like to say a massive thank you.